Housing Choice Voucher applications through Rockford Housing Authority open through June 30

 This federal program works to help extremely low and very-low-income families, the elderly, and disabled individuals in securing affordable, safe, and sanitary housing in the private market.

-The order in which applications are received has no influence on the selection process.
-Whether you apply on the first day or the last, your chances of being chosen remain the same.

-All applications submitted during the opening period have an equal chance of being selected through a lottery system.
+"The income limit for a single person is $46,150 so you can still make quite a bit of money and still qualify for the program."
+Tequila Pollard-Brown, the Affordable Housing Manager states.

+Francis went on to say, "The monthly voucher is all dictated on the applicants income.
+Let's say the individuals rent is $1,000 a month, depending on what their income is the individual may pay $100 towards that rent, and then the other $900 would be something that we would take care of as part of their voucher, or vice versa.
+It just all depends on the income structure."

-The Rockford Housing Authority encourages interested people and families to familiarize themselves with the program's eligibility criteria and guidelines before submitting their application.
+The Rockford Housing Authority encourages anyone to apply regardless of financial status.
+Interested people and families should familiarize themselves with the program's eligibility criteria and guidelines before submitting their application.

+Once chosen participants will have the freedom to choose their own housing from private market options.
+This includes single-family homes, townhomes, and apartments, as long as the chosen property meets program requirements.

+"Once you receive a voucher, of course, you still have your resident obligations to your landlord, as well as the landlord has obligations to you.
+So it's, it's the same as a market, you know, someone who rents market, it's just that you just receive a little extra help to get your rent paid."
+Pollard-Brown states.

 Detailed information can be found online along with step-by-step instructions for submitting.